-Big Drug’s original demand for financial capital (DPrivate) is based on the profits received by the firm.
+Big Drug’s original demand for financial capital (DPrivate) is based on the profits the firm receives.
 However, other pharmaceutical firms and health care companies may learn new lessons about how to treat certain medical conditions and are then able to create their own competing products.
-The social benefit of the drug takes into account the value of all the positive externalities of the drug.
+The social benefit of the drug takes into account the value of all the drug's positive externalities.
 If Big Drug were able to gain this social return instead of other companies, its demand for financial capital would shift to the demand curve DSocial, and it would be willing to borrow and invest $52 million.
 However, if Big Drug is receiving only 50 cents of each dollar of social benefits, the firm will not spend as much on creating new products.
 The amount it would be willing to spend would fall somewhere in between DPrivate and DSocial.

 Why Invest in Human Capital?

 The investment in anything, whether it is the construction of a new power plant or research in a new cancer treatment, usually requires a certain upfront cost with an uncertain future benefit.
 The investment in education, or human capital, is no different.
 Over the span of many years, a student and her family invest significant amounts of time and money into that student’s education.
 The idea is that higher levels of educational attainment will eventually serve to increase the student’s future productivity and subsequent ability to earn.
-Once the numbers are crunched, does this investment pay off for the student?
+Once the student crunches the numbers, does this investment pay off for her?

 Other Examples of Positive Externalities

 Although technology may be the most prominent example of a positive externality, it is not the only one.
-For example, being vaccinated against disease is not only a protection for the individual, but it has the positive spillover of protecting others who may become infected.
-When a number of homes in a neighborhood are modernized, updated, and restored, not only does it increase the value of those homes, but the value of other properties in the neighborhood may increase as well.
+For example, vaccinations against disease are not only a protection for the individual, but they have the positive spillover of protecting others who may become infected.
+When a number of homes in a neighborhood are modernized, updated, and restored, not only does it increase the homes' value, but other property values in the neighborhood may increase as well.